zidiyanis/Meteo-Project/README.md

 **LIST OF OPTIONS**

   -f : serves to specify the path to the meteorological data file.
-Not using it will cause an error.

  --avl : data is sorted by using AVL trees.
-If no sorting mode is specified, this is the default mode.

  --abr : data is sorted by using ABR.

  --tab : data is sorted by using lists.

 --help : puts a help message on the terminal.

- -r : the sorts will be reversed (ascending becomes descending and descending becomes ascending).
+ -r : the sorts will be reversed .

 -t : the program will produce graphics on temperature in French regions.
 You need to specify a mode as an argument.